 Scientists have yet to link COVID-Related Hair Loss directly to the COVID virus.
 Most experts agree that the stress related to contracting COVID, anxiety over the disease, job loss, feelings of isolation and depression, and changes in lifestyle due to the pandemic are the real culprits.

-Curing Hair Loss
+Curbing Hair Loss

 If stress is the cause of COVID-Related Hair Loss, de-stressing is the obvious antidote, but that’s easier said than done.
 Exercise, fresh air, getting eight hours of sleep per night and eating foods that are high in protein, iron, vitamins B12, C and D, zinc and folic acid help.
 You can also take care better care of your hair by avoiding harsh hair products, excessively hot styling methods and styles that pull on your hair like braids, ponytails and tight buns.
 The good news is that in most cases of telogen effluvium, hair growth and loss return to normal, but it takes a long time, up to a year.